 Still in the game (not semi-retired)

 Much like the real estate agent operating without a support team, the semi-retired agent simply cannot dedicate the time and attention needed in today’s fast-paced and hyper-competitive property market.
-Experience counts, but being in the game means knowing the pulse of the market and being ready to pounce of opportunities the moment they pop up.
+Experience counts, but being in the game means knowing the pulse of the market and being ready to pounce on opportunities the moment they pop up.
 Missing out on a sale could be down to something as simple as not returning a phone call ASAP.
 And having one foot in retirement also means less focus on honing and sharpening their skills and could mean more time on the golf course.

 A skilled negotiator

 We could file this under ‘skills not taught at school or university.
 Yet, being a skilled negotiator is a trait common to successful people across a range of industries and walks of life.
 Just because the fish has taken the bait, doesn’t mean it’s going to end up in your esky.
-A skilled fisherman knows how to play the fish to bring it in at just the right time, applying the right amount of pressure, and avoiding being busted off.
-So too a real estate agent skilled in negotiation knows the tactics, tools, and timing that lead to a premium price for your property.
+A skilled fisherman knows how to entice the fish to bring it in at just the right time, applying the right amount of pressure, and avoid loosing the fish.
+So too a real estate agent skilled in negotiation knowing the strategy, tools, and timing that lead to a premium price for your property.